makrai/notes/richardson-1909-probe-sem-teach-quantification.md

     * Is this fragment learnable from scratch using existing NLI architectures (if so, are the resulting models useful)?
     * How well do large SOTA pre-trained NLI models do on this task?
-      (i.e., models trained on all known NLI data such as SNLI/MNLI)
+      (ie models trained on all known NLI data such as SNLI/MNLI)
     * Can existing models be quickly re-trained or re-purposed to be robust on these fragments
       * if so, does mastering the fragment affect performance on the original t?